 1. Preheat oven to 360°F (180°C).

 3. Add the margarine — or softened butter — and the Greek yogurt.
 Mix the dough by hand until it makes a smooth ball.
-Greek yogurt helps to limit the amount of butter in the dough to make it a little lighter.
+Greek yogurt helps limit the amount of butter in the dough, making it a little lighter.
 And it doesn’t affect its taste or texture.

 4. Roll out the dough and line a tart pan.
-You can directly spread the dough on a sheet of parchment paper because I find it’s easier for lining the mold and un-molding after baking.
+You can spread the dough directly onto a sheet of parchment paper, as I find it’s easier to line the mold and unmold after baking.
 Measure a 5mm thickness.
 Prick the bottom of the tart with a fork, cover with aluminum foil and beans or tart weights, and then blind-bake for 20 minutes.

 Preparing the custard